luislavena/mini_service/README.md

 By today's standard, that code runs obsolete.
 New features added to FreeBASIC over the years could provide a better codebase.

+## Maintainer needed

+As January 1st, 2015, this project has become unmaintained.

+If you want to take over maintenance of this project, please [open an issue](issues) stating your intention and we can coordinate the entire process there.

+Thank you.

 ## Making things more simple

 This project aims to go back to basic, go to a simple and single purpose